ENJOYMENT, ENTERTAINMENT, ENRICHMENT...FIND IT AT THE LIBRARY!

 The Harlem Public Library offers a broad spectrum of materials.
 A knowledgeable and friendly staff is on hand to meet the varied and diverse needs of the patrons.
 Free and open access for every person in our service area is guaranteed.
 We are handicap accessible, with a public restroom, a reading room, public computers, free wifi, a children's area and Playspace, and a meeting room.

 Online Book Club, ANYTIME!: Join our Online Book via Facebook!
 Search "Harlem Public Library Online Book Club" in the search bar on Facebook, then ask to join our group.
 You'll find more information there.
 Call if you have any questions.
-For October and November, we will be reading The Goldfinch by Donna Tartt.

 Download eBooks and Audiobooks from your device using your library card!